Redheris/Mapart-Helper/README.md

 ## Commands
 The following commands can be used everywhere, including servers:
-- /mart beams - Toggles displaying the beams at the map areas' start points
+- `/mart beams` - Toggles displaying the beams at the map areas' start points
-- /mart save frame \[filename\] - Saves the map's image you are looking at to the `saved_maps` folder
+- `/mart save frame [filename]` - Saves the map's image you are looking at to the `saved_maps` folder
-- /mart save hand \[filename\] - Saves the map's image you are looking at to the `saved_maps` folder
+- `/mart save hand [filename]` - Saves the map's image you are looking at to the `saved_maps` folder
-- /mart save selection \[filename\] - Saves the image from the selection area to the `saved_maps` folder
+- `/mart save selection [filename]` - Saves the image from the selection area to the `saved_maps` folder
-- /mart palette regenerate - Regenerates blocks palette
+- `/mart palette regenerate` - Regenerates blocks palette
-- /mart palette update - Updates palette and presets from config files
+- `/mart palette update` - Updates palette and presets from config files

-There are also some miscellaneous singleplayer-only commands:
+There are also several miscellaneous singleplayer-only commands, almost for debugging or for some unique cases:
-- /mart-creative palette give-map-palette - Replaces an image of the holding filled map with the image of the complete palette
+- `/mart-creative palette give-map-palette` - Replaces an image of the holding filled map with the image of the complete palette
-- /mart-creative palette place <height> - Places all blocks from the generated blocks palette into the world from the current map area's starting coordinates and at the given y-coordinate
+- `/mart-creative palette place <height>` - Places all blocks from the generated blocks palette into the world from the current map area's starting coordinates and at the given y-coordinate

 ### Rebane's MapartCraft
 As someone who builds maparts in survival, I have always used this great website for that purpose.